 Salkantay Lodge to Lodge: Adventure, Luxury, Repeat

-After a day of trekking amongst some of the world’s greatest mountains through the ancient land of the Incas, imagine slipping into the bubbly warmth of a Jacuzzi, cold cocktail in hand, and every bit of tired strain in your aching muscles relaxing.
-You’re en route to the sacred citadel of Machu Picchu on the road less traveled via the Salkantay Route, where the journey is just as magical as the destination.
+So, After a day of trekking amongst some of the world’s most incredible mountains through the ancient land of the Incas, imagine slipping into the bubbly warmth of a Jacuzzi, cold cocktail in hand, and every bit of tired strain in your aching muscles relaxing.
+You’re en route to the sacred citadel of Machu Picchu on the road less traveled via the Salkantay Lodge Route, where the journey is just as magical as the destination.

 Not sure what to expect on a luxury lodge-to-lodge style adventure?
 First of all, there’s no less scenery and many more bountiful moments of solitude on the Salkantay Trek.
 Here are five other things to anticipate for this next trip-of-a-lifetime:

 If you’re seeking something that makes you feel small, humbled by full grandeur, then look no further than the Vilcabamba mountain range rising precipitously from the Mollepata Valley and Urubamba River.
 Looming at an intimidating 20,574-feet above sea level, Salkantay is the highest peak in this vertically-inclined region and the 38th highest in the Andes.
 Derived from the Quechua word “saliqa,” Salkantay evokes a sense of wildness and invincibility, translating to “savage mountain.”
 The trek traverses north to Machu Picchu on a mix of stone and dirt paths, reaching a high point of 15,200-feet.
 No need for crampons, harnesses, or ropes, just a good pair of hiking boots, a couple of poles, and these enchanting mountain lodges for that extra motivation when the going gets tough.